elixir-webrtc/ex_webrtc/guides/intro.md

 ```

 We've created a new `RTCPeerConnection`.
 PeerConnection, as the name implies, represents a connection between two WebRTC peers.
 Further on, this object will
-be our interface to all of the WebRTC related stuff.
+be our interface to all of the WebRTC-related stuff.

 > #### ICE servers {: .info}
 > Arguably, the most important configuration option of the `RTCPeerConnection` is the `iceServers`.
 > It is a list of STUN/TURN servers that the PeerConnection will try to use.
 You can learn more about
 > it in the [MDN docs](https://developer.mozilla.org/en-US/docs/Web/API/RTCPeerConnection/RTCPeerConnection) but
 > it boils down to the fact that without any STUN servers, you might have trouble connecting with other peers
-> if you're behing a NAT (which is most likely the case).
+> if you're behind a NAT (which is most likely the case).

 Now we can add the audio and video track from the `localStream` to our `RTCPeerConnection`.